HRen369/go-password-manager-webapp/README.md

 # go-password-manager-webapp

-Password Manager project that is made with Go.
-Backend logic is seperated allowing there to be a GUI and a CLI
+Simple Password Manager project that is made with Go.

 Project is currerently a work in progress